This article describes some ways to repair a steel front fork or frame well enough to get you rolling again, without access to professional tools.

 A bicycle fork is not designed to withstand an impact from the front.
 A relatively light impact head-on into an obstacle -- a car, a fence -- which pushes against the front of the tire can bend a steel fork backward.
 The wheel takes the impact the same as the normal weight load, and often will be completely undamaged.

 If the fork is bent back, the bicycle's steering will be heavy, there may be toe clip overlap, and in extreme cases, the front wheel may interfere with the down tube.
-Unless the bend is moderate, an emergency repair may not be the best idea.
-A front fork failure usually results in a serious crash.
+If the bend is that extreme, an emergency repair may not be the best idea...

-A simple way to correct a rearward bend in a steel fork is to turn the fork around backward and slam the bicycle into a wall -- but that may only further damage the frame, which may already be bent, just behind the head tube.
+A simple way to correct a rearward bend in a steel fork is to turn the fork around backward and slam the bicycle into a wall again -- but that may only further damage the frame, which may already have damage, just behind the head tube, making the head tube angle steeper.
 (An aluminum or carbon-fiber frame will more likely either be undamaged or break.)

-Bike shops used to have a tool which works like an automotive jack.
+There used to be a bike-shop tool which works like an automotive bumper jack.
 One end rests against the bicycle's bottom bracket and the other has a dummy axle to insert into the front fork's dropout slots, or a pipe which inserts into the head tube.
 You could improvise a tool like this with a borrowed automotive jack.
 You could straighten the fork and frame at the same time, though it is unlikely that everything will return precisely to its original position.
 Also, headset race seats may have become distorted, so the races are loose (see advice below), and bearing balls may have indented the races, causing "indexed" steering.
-Still, you may be able to get the bicycle rideable again this way.
+Still, may be able to get the bicycle rideable again this way.

 You could insert a pipe into the head tube, clamp it to something sturdy, and haul up on the rear of the frame by hand.

 Moderate heat with a torch helps straighten ripples on the underside of the down tube and top tube, though you will damage the paint and -- unless you remove the paint first, make a sooty stench.
 Don't use enough heat to melt brazing.
-If the tubes are crumpled, you may need to braze or weld steel plates to reinforce the joints between the head tube, seat tube and down tube, once alignment has been restored.
+If the tubes are crumpled, you may need to braze or weld steel plates to reinforce the joints between the head tube and the other tubes, once alignment has been restored.

 Park frame straightener (no longer sold).
 It is shown straightening only the